ssrg-vt/HeterSec/test/mtd/README.md

 This folder contains the Moving Target Defense (MTD) test cases.
 To compile those test cases, you need to install the popcorn-compiler ([secure-popcorn](https://github.com/ssrg-vt/popcorn-compiler/tree/secure-popcorn) branch).
 Alternatively, you can also use a pre-built popcorn-compiler docker image.

+# Build the popcorn/HeterSec compatible binary from source code
 ## Abtaining the popcorn-compiler
 You can choose to use one of the following ways to abtain the popcorn-compiler.
 ### Build the popcorn-compiler (secure-popcorn branch)